 - A man is walking behind you in a secluded street.
 You aren’t sure whether he is a threat or just going the same direction as you.
 Cross the street to increase the physical distance.
 If he also crosses the street, ready your weapon and scream.

 The research backs this up.
 Women who learned to set boundaries were drastically less likely to be raped and were more likely to identify threatening situations.
-Learning verbal and confidence skills seems more effective than learning physical skills (though knowing how to do a groin kick is important too).
+Understanding verbal and confidence skills seems more effective than learning physical skills (though knowing how to do a groin kick is essential, too).

-By the way, as a parent, I feel it’s important to start teaching boundary-setting early on.
+As a parent, I feel it’s essential to start teaching boundary-setting early on.
 My dad’s friend molested me when I was 8 years old.
-I knew that something “wasn’t right” but didn’t say anything because I was supposed to be polite to adults.
+I knew something “wasn’t right” but didn’t say anything because I was supposed to be polite to adults.
 Stranger Danger doesn’t address that assault is likely to come from someone they know and trust.
-You must teach children that they don’t have to be polite to adults who are making them uncomfortable.
+You must teach children that they don’t have to be polite to adults who make them uncomfortable.
 Whether it’s grandma pinching their cheek or a counselor telling them to sit on his lap, they have the right to say no.

 De-escalation Tactics

 Empowerment Self Defense also teaches de-escalation techniques, or “verbal self-defense.”
-These tactics aren’t as useful against sexual assault or attacks where the perpetrator’s sole intent is to harm.
-However, in situations where someone who is normally peaceful snaps, you could use these tactics to talk yourself out of harm.
+These tactics aren’t as practical against sexual assault or attacks where the perpetrator’s sole intent is to harm.
+However, in situations where someone ordinarily peaceful snaps, you could use these tactics to talk yourself out of harm.

 The goal of de-escalation is to diffuse anger before it becomes explosive.
-It involves a lot more than just telling an attacker to “calm down.”
+It involves much more than telling an attacker to “calm down.”

 The human brain works on three levels: